smart-on-fhir/chart-review/README.md

 1. Clone this repo.
 2. Install it locally like so: `pipx install .`

-This is not released on PyPI yet.
+`chart-review` is not yet released on PyPI.

 ---
 ### How to Run